antistatique/drupal-template-whisperer/README.md

 ## Which version should I use?

-Template Whisperer is available for Drupal 8, Drupal 9, Drupal 10 and Drupal 11 (dev)!
+Template Whisperer is available for Drupal 8, Drupal 9, Drupal 10 and Drupal 11 !

 | Drupal Core | Template Whisperer |
 |:-----------:|:------------------:|